-- Identify key personnel for the operation. - Assemble resources in preparation for the event. - Identify locations to set up the SAP operations in. - Identify facilities essential to managing the disaster and buildings most at risk. - Pre-determine monitor buildings to watch for aftershock damage. - Set up specialized strike teams to focus on sectors of building stock. - Prepare for community sheltering in place and securing possessions from unsafe buildings. - Prepare press releases for SAP and for public media. - Explain steps needed in times of catastrophic disaster. - Prepare a needs assessment for number and type of SAP evaluators. - Perform intake and assignment of SAP evaluators. - Perform documentation of results and manage call center. - Demobilize teams and hand off role to next SAP Coordinator. - Understand issues related to cordoning, barricades, shoring, repair vs. demolition, and engineering evaluation by building owner's engineers or architects.
+- Identify key personnel for the operation. - Assemble resources in preparation for the event. - Identify locations to set up the SAP operations in. - Identify facilities essential to managing the disaster and buildings most at risk. - Pre-determine monitor buildings to watch for aftershock damage. - Set up specialized strike teams to focus on sectors of building stock. - Prepare for community sheltering in place and securing possessions from unsafe buildings. - Prepare press releases for SAP and for public media. - Explain steps needed in times of catastrophic disaster. - Prepare a needs assessment for number and type of SAP evaluators. - Perform intake and assignment of SAP evaluators. - Perform documentation of results and manage call center. - Demobilize teams and hand off role to next SAP Coordinator. - Understand issues related to cordoning, barricades, shoring, and repair vs. demolition.

-2.0 Safety Assessment Operations
+Unit 2: Safety Assessment Operations

-2.1 Introduction
+2.1 - Introduction

 This section of the SAP Coordinator manual is the result of much research into how safety assessment operations are conducted around the world.
-An examination was made into how ATC-20 is used in Europe, Japan, and New Zealand in order to arrive at the best practices contained herein.
-The purpose of this chapter is to convey these best practices in such a way that local building departments can use them in a flexible manner to best adapt to the needs of the local disaster response.
+An examination was made into how ATC-20 is used in Europe, Japan, and New Zealand to compile what the best practices are.
+The purpose of this chapter is to convey these best practices in such a way that local building departments can use them in a flexible manner to best meet the needs of the local disaster response.